Blacepos/slot/README.md

 The implementation works like this:
 - A master server (the "Slot server") binds to a public facing port to handle all web traffic
 - There can be any number of modules.
 Each functions as a standalone webserver but implements the Slot protocol to register with the Slot server.
 The modules run on the same machine as the Slot server
-- When the Slot server receives an HTTP request, it forwards the request to a module, determined by the first segment of the URL endpoint, which is stripped off
+- When the Slot server receives an HTTP request, it forwards the request to a module, determined by the first segment of the URL endpoint

 So for example, if the Slot server recieves a request for "/myproject/index.html", it will forward the request as "/index.html" to the module it knows as "myproject".